Questions and Answers

 What is required to ship JAS-eligible organic products to the U.S.?

 Products must be certified to the JAS organic standards and must meet all USDA organic labeling requirements (including compliant use of the USDA organic seal).
-Organic products must be accompanied by a NOP Import Certificate 2110-1 signed by a certifying agent accredited by the USDA or Japanese government.
+Organic products must be associated with an electronic NOP Import Certificate completed by a certifying agent accredited by the USDA or Japanese government.
 The Import Certificate must include the following statement: “Certified in compliance with the terms of the U.S.-Japan Organic Equivalence Arrangement.”
 See below for more on NOP Import Certificates.

 Can products not regulated by the JAS law be sold as organic in the U.S.?